 Our total greenhouse emissions were estimated to be 17,247 tonnes of carbon dioxide equivalent, up 18 per cent on last year.
 This increase is partially attributed to the inclusion of data from a wider scope of sources this year including energy use at our Bangladesh site and waste.
-Our greenhouse emissions are due to vehicle fuel use (approximately 79.5 per cent), electricity consumption (approximately 18.8 per cent), natural gas consumption (approximately 0.3 per cent) and waste (approximately 1.4 per cent).
+Our greenhouse emissions are due to vehicle fuel use (approximately 79.5 per cent), electricity consumption (approximately 18.8 per cent) and waste (approximately 1.4 per cent).
 We achieved greater accuracy from improved data collection methods this year.